Gang-Qu/BMVC-plus/README.md

 # BMVC+
-Source code of 'BMVC+: An Enhanced Block Modulation Video Compression Codec for Large-scale Image Compression' will be released.
+BMVC+: An Enhanced Block Modulation Video Compression Codec for Large-scale Image Compression, accepted by IEEE JSTSP.
+The source code will be released.